Michael Bloss: Political career

 Bloss has been a Member of the European Parliament since the 2019 European elections.
 He has since been serving on the Committee on Industry, Research and Energy.
+In this capacity, he was the parliament's rapporteur on the EU Carbon Border Adjustment Mechanism in 2022.
 In addition to his committee assignments, he is part of the Parliament's delegation for relations with the United States.
 In this capacity, he serves as his parliamentary group’s rapporteur on the European Green Deal.

 In the negotiations to form a coalition government under the leadership of Minister-President of Baden-Württemberg Winfried Kretschmann following the 2021 state elections, Bloss was a member of the working group on climate, environmental policy and energy, co-chaired by Sandra Detzer and Andreas Jung.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Bloss was part of his party's delegation in the working group on climate protection and energy policy, co-chaired by Matthias Miersch, Oliver Krischer and Lukas Köhler.

+In the negotiations to form a coalition government under the leadership of Cem Özdemir following the 2026 state elections in Baden-Württemberg, Bloss was part of his party's delegation in the working group on climate, environmental policy and energy, co-chaired by Thekla Walker and Raimund Haser.